Vaseliinikives/Fortnite-External/README.md

 # Fortnite External
-Fortnite external cheat by me & joona70
+Fortnite external cheat by Vaseliinikives & Joona70

 fuck all the skids who still calls this oracle, we made this somewhere near september-october 2019. uses socket driver. (detected now.)